sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

 ## Create the DbContext
 Create the .NET 8 `WhoOwesWhatContext` class.
 Start with the `DbSet`'s.
 Keep relations to Mapping Attributes in the entities where that is applicable.
 Add missing relations or more complex relations later when needed.

-1. Create WhoOwesWhatContext.cs in the new .Net8 project and copy & paste the DbSets.
+1. Create WhoOwesWhatContext.cs in the new .Net8 project and copy & paste the DbSets from the .NET Framework 4.8.1 project.
 2. Make sure to add `Payer` and `Consumer` to the `OnModelBuilder` method so that these classes can reference the abstract class (entity) `Transaction`.

 Your new Context should look something like this: